Albrecht Schöne: Life and career

 Schöne was born on 17 July 1925 in Barby an der Elbe.
 He was the firstborn.
 After graduating from secondary school he immediately performed his military service.
 During World War II, he was made prisoner of war.
 Schöne subsequently worked as a lumberjack until 1947.
 From 1947 to 1951, he studied German literature, history, philosophy, theology and psychiatry at the universities of Freiburg, Basel, Göttingen and Münster.
 In 1952, Schöne took his Ph.D. from the University of Münster.
 In 1953, he took a position as research assistant at the Department of German Philology at the University of Göttingen.
-He performed his habilitation in 1957.
+He performed his habilitation in 1957 with a thesis titled:Säkularisation als sprachbildende Kraft : Studien zur Dichtg dt.
+Pfarrersöhne.
 In 1958, he became associate professor of modern German philology at the University of Münster.
 In 1960, he became full professor of German philology.
 He was President of the Internationale Vereinigung für Germanische Sprach- und Literaturwissenschaft between 1980 and 1985.
 He held visiting professorships at universities in Israel, Japan and Poland.
 Schöne retired in 1990.
 In 2020, he published his memoirs.
 Schöne died on 21 May 2025, at the age of 99, about 2 months shy of his 100th birthday.